What Are Ecommerce AI Agents? Types, Use Cases, and How to Implement (2026)

 Claimlane AI Agent, first for warranty claims & returns

+Most ecommerce AI agents focus on the front end: sales, marketing, product discovery.
 But one of the most expensive and complex operational areas gets almost no AI attention: post-purchase.

 Warranty claims.
 Repair requests.
 Delivery damage.
 Supplier disputes.
-These tickets require product knowledge, supplier rules, customer history, and images or video of the issue, context that no chatbot has.
+These tickets require product knowledge, supplier rules, customer history, and images or video of the issue.
+Context that no chatbot has.

 This is where support teams spend the most time.
 And it's where decisions vary the most between agents.
 One approves a replacement, another asks for more documentation.
 With thousands of SKUs, it can take years for an agent to learn how to handle every product confidently.